Mixed Salad Greens (1 Cup, Shredded Or Chopped) and White Rice (1 Cup, Cooked)

 How to consume mixed salad greens, white rice without glucose spikes

-Incorporate lean protein sources like grilled chicken, tofu, or legumes to your salad.
-Protein can help slow down the absorption of carbohydrates.
+Add a source of lean protein to your meal, such as grilled chicken, tofu, or beans.
+Protein can help slow down the absorption of carbohydrates, reducing glucose spikes.

 Include Healthy Fats